apache/couchdb/src/docs/src/config/auth.rst

         That's all, you are done with the migration from ``roles_claim_name`` to ``roles_claim_path`` Easy, isn't it?

-.. config:section:: couch_auth_lockout :: Automatic User Lockout
+.. config:section:: chttpd_auth_lockout :: Automatic User Lockout

     .. config:option:: mode :: lockout mode